john-azzaro/Study-Mongoose-Schemas/README.md

 <dd>

 Suppose you have a basic blog application and you have a a single user with a single user name.
 This would be considered a one-to-one.
 Conversely, you can have a a one-to-many relationship if you have a blog post by that single user but comments from multiple users.
 And to take the idea even further, you could have a blog with a many-to-many relationship by having multiple authors and multiple comments with multiple users for a single blog post.

-You ABSOLUTELY need to think about how you want to layout your database and schemas so that you can optimize your database organization.
+Simply put, you ABSOLUTELY need to think about how you want to layout your database and schemas so that you can optimize your database organization.

 </dd>